MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 Chinese Guide: [https://90135.gitbook.io/com3d2_simple_mod_guide_chinese/di-5-ke-zuo-yi-shuang-highhell-cha-jian-gao-gen-xie](https://90135.gitbook.io/com3d2_simple_mod_guide_chinese/di-5-ke-zuo-yi-shuang-highhell-cha-jian-gao-gen-xie)

-The plugin reads the object name () of the shoes being worn.
+The plugin reads the object name (Object name in Blender, yellow inverted triangle) of the shoes being worn.
 You need to include `hhmod_foobar` in the name, which will be used to identify the corresponding configuration file.
+(Note that foobar is a placeholder and can be replaced with any word you want, including individual foo and bar)

 The plugin also recognizes names like: